 Vague goals lead to uncoordinated strategies which fizzle out.
 Focused goals lead to intentional decisions that help you win.

-I like to use SMART goals to help me focus and ground my winning aspiration on something tangible, like organic leads or revenue.
+I like to use SMART SEO goals to help me focus and ground my winning aspiration on something tangible, like organic leads or revenue.

 SMART goals are goals that are:

 SMART goals give you a clear north star for your strategy with built in accountability.
 They also force you to think about what you really want out of SEO, and what success looks like.